Improved Coding over Sets for DNA-Based Data Storage: Preliminaries

 Recently, a new inexpensive enzymatic method of DNA synthesis was proposed in~\cite{LeeKalGoeBolChur19}.
 Unlike other synthesis methods that focus on the synthesis of a precise DNA sequence, this method focuses on the synthesis of runs of homopolymeric bases.
 Specifically, the synthesis process proceeds in rounds.
 Assume at the beginning of the round, the current string is $\vu\in \Sigma^*$.
 A letter $a \in \Sigma$ is chosen, which differs from the last letter of $\vu$.
 A chemical reaction is then allowed to occur for a duration of $T\in \N$ time units.
 The resulting string at the end of the round is $(\vu,\underbrace{a,a,\ldots,a}_\ell)$, where $\ell$ is a random variable whose distribution depends on the new letter being appended, the last letter of the string at the beginning of the round, and the duration of the chemical reaction.

-For the sake of simplicity, in this paper, we consider the binary case and assume that in the initial round of synthesis process the chosen symbol is always $1$.
-Since long runs may affect the DNA molecule's stability, we further assume all the possible run lengths of the synthetic sequence are less than $q$.
-Thus every binary sequence produced by $n$ rounds of synthesis process can be represented by a sequence $\vx=(x_1,x_2,\ldots,x_n)$ of $\Z_q^n$, where each $x_i$ represents the length of the run that appended in the $i$th round.
+For the sake of simplicity, in this paper, we consider the binary case and assume that the last letter of the initiator is $0$.
+Since long runs may affect the DNA molecule's stability, the encoder refrains from using runs that are too long.
+Let $q$ denote the length of the longest run used by the encoder.
+Thus, every binary sequence produced by $n$ rounds of synthesis process can be represented by a sequence $\vr=(r_1,r_2,\ldots,r_n)$ of $\Z_q^n$, where $r_i$ represents the length of the run appended in the $i$th round.

 Based on this enzymatic method of DNA synthesis, a new method of encoding information in DNA strands is proposed~\cite{Jainetal2020ISIT}.
-In this method, the data is encoded to a set of $M$ sequences $\vx_i$ of $\Z_q^L$.
-Then binary sequences $\vu_i$ are produced by the synthesis process described above so that by controlling the chemical reaction, the run lengths of $\vu_i$ are the components of $\vx_i$.
-However, the chemical reaction may end up shorter or longer than planned, usually by a limited amount, due to variability in the molecule-synthesis process.
-Consequently, the sequence of the run lengths of $\vu_i$ is equal to $\vx_i+\ve$, where $\ve=(e_1,e_2,\ldots, e_L) \in [-\km,\kp]^L$ for some non-negative integers $\kp,\km$.
+In this method, the data is encoded to a set of $M$ sequences $\vr_i$ of $\Z_q^L$.
+Then binary sequences $\vu_i$ are produced by $L$ rounds of synthesis process described above so that by controlling the chemical reaction, the run lengths of $\vu_i$ are the components of {$\vr_i$}. {In the system, what we store are these sequences $\vu_i$, whereas the data is represented by the run-lengths of these sequences, i.e., $\set{\vr_1,\vr_2,\ldots,\vr_M}$.}

+The chemical reaction may end up shorter or longer than planned, usually by a limited amount, due to variability in the molecule-synthesis process.
+Consequently, the sequence of the run lengths of $\vu_i$ is {$\vr_i+\ve$}, where $\ve=(e_1,e_2,\ldots, e_L) \in [-\km,\kp]^L$ for some non-negative integers $\kp,\km$.
 We say $\varepsilon$ errors that are \emph{$(\kp,\km)$-limited-magnitude errors} $(\bLM)$ occurred, if exactly $\varepsilon$ of the entries of $\ve$ are non-zero.
 This kind of errors can also be found in other applications, like high-density recording~\cite{KuzVin93,LevVin93} and flash memories~\cite{CasSchBohBru10}, and the conventional coding problem to protect against such errors has been extensively researched, e.g., see~\cite{WeiWangSch2020} and the references therein.